19 Free Things to Do in Halifax

 10. Halifax Public Gardens

 The gardens are a beautiful Victorian garden in the middle of downtown Halifax.
 They are one of the most popular places for tourists to visit in the city.
 There are many different kinds of plants, flowers, and trees in the gardens.
 There is also a duck pond, a bandstand, and a greenhouse from the Victorian era.
-Visitors can walk through the gardens and enjoy the quiet atmosphere, colorful flowers, and beautiful Victorian buildings.
-Throughout the year, the gardens also host many special events and exhibits.
+Visitors can walk through the gardens and enjoy the quiet atmosphere and colorful flowers.
+There is a cafe inside the Horitcultural Hall, a Victorian building.
+Throughout the year, the gardens host many special events and exhibits.
 They have a beautiful setting and a wide range of plants and flowers.

 Hours of operation: